 - Once you have a query returning the results you need, look for sections of the query to save as a Common Table Expression (CTE) to encapsulate that logic.

 - With Metabase, you can also save code as a SQL snippet to share and reuse in other queries.

 The general order of query execution

-Before we get into individual tips on writing SQL code, it’s important to have a sense of how databases will carry out your query — which differs from the “reading” order (left to right, top to bottom) you use to compose your query.
-Note that query optimizers can change the order of the following list, but this general lifecycle of a SQL query is good to keep in mind when writing SQL.
+Before we get into individual tips on writing SQL code, it’s important to have a sense of how databases will carry out your query.
+This differs from the reading order (left to right, top to bottom) you use to compose your query.
+Query optimizers can change the order of the following list, but this general lifecycle of a SQL query is good to keep in mind when writing SQL.
 We’ll use the execution order to group the tips on writing good SQL that follow.

 The rule of thumb here is this: the earlier in this list you can eliminate data, the better.

 - FROM (and JOIN) get(s) the tables referenced in the query.
 These tables represent the maximum search space specified by your query.
 Where possible, restrict this search space before moving forward.

 - WHERE filters data.